garethtdavies/zqw-docs/docs/troubleshooting.md

 ## My node isn't syncing

+_There's a number of variables that determine syncing speeds because the blocks are being verified in addition to downloaded... memory, CPU and bandwidth.
+Is the hardware you use to sync other blockchains the same or comparable to the one you're using for zcash?_

 If your node isn't syncing or is slow to sync, first check that you are running the latest version of zec-qt-wallet then check that you have connections to other nodes as you may have a network issue. zec-qt-wallet will display if you are connected via the application footer.

 ![zec-qt-wallet connections](images/connections.png)